Git triks

 git diff --quiet HEAD <commit_to_compare> -- <dir_to_check> || echo changed

-Note that git diff --quiet will exit 1 when there are changes.
+will exit 1 when there are changes.

-For example if you want to check if your current branch has canges in the directory dir1 when compared to the previous commit:
+For example if you want to check if your current branch has changes in the directory

 git diff --quiet HEAD HEAD~1 -- dir1 || echo changed